WolframResearch/wolfram-notebook-embedder/docs/NotebookAPI.md

 #### clickButton

 Simulates clicking of a button, i.e. evaluates its `ButtonFunction`.
+[Cloud 1.56]

 + Parameters